-- Attendance 2 or less unexcused absences.

-- Tardies 8 or fewer tardies 2.

-- Grades Students with semester grades of A, B, or C. Students must take the final in any class in which they are receiving a D or an F.
+- 1. Attendance 2 or less unexcused absences. - 2.
+Tardies -8 or fewer tardies - 3.
+Grades Students with semester grades of A, B, or C. Students must take the final in any class in which they are receiving a D or an F.

+Additional Guidelines
-- Additional Guidelines Absences from class due to school sponsored activities will not 4. count against the exemption privilege.

-A student who is exempt will still be required to take semester - 5. tests, however, the score can only improve their grade.
-It cannot hurt it.
+- 4. Absences from class due to school sponsored activities will not count against the exemption privilege. - 5.
+A student who is exempt will still be required to take semester tests, however, the score can only improve their grade.
+It cannot hurt it. - 6.
+If a student that is exempt takes the test and then misses enough days following the test to where they no longer meet the attendance requirement to earn exempt status, the score they received on the test will be counted. - 7.
+If a student is required to take semester tests, and they do not turn their test in when it is due, they will receive a 0 for that test.